Dmytro Salamatin

-Dmytro Albertovych Salamatin (Дмитро Альбертович Саламатін; born 26 April 1965) is a Ukrainian politician who last served as the Minister of Defense in 2012.
-He also served as a People's Deputy of Ukraine in the Verkhovna Rada from 2006 to 2011.
+Dmytro Albertovych Salamatin (Дмитро Альбертович Саламатін; born 26 April 1965) is a former Ukrainian politician who last served as the Minister of Defense of Ukraine in 2012.
+He also served as a People's Deputy of Ukraine from 2006 to 2011.

 A member of the Party of Regions, held the position of First Deputy Head of the Parliamentary Committee for Science and Education.
 Additionally, he was a Member of the Budget Committee.

-Salamatin has held various significant roles, including General Director of the State Company for export and import of military and special purpose products and services, known as "Ukrspetsexport," as well as General Director of the State Concern "Ukroboronprom" from 2010 to 2012.
+Salamatin has held various significant roles, including General Director of the State Company for export and import of military and special purpose products and services, known as "Ukrspetsexport", as well as General Director of the State Concern "Ukroboronprom" from 2010 to 2012.
 He also served as the Minister of Defence of Ukraine from 8 February 2012 to 24 December 2012 and was a Member of the National Security and Defense Council of Ukraine from 17 February 2012 to 24 December 2012.

 Early life and education

-Samalatin was born on 26 April 1965 in Karaganda, Kazakh SSR, Salamatin pursued his education and embarked on a career that spanned several fields and locations.
+Born on 26 April 1965 in Karaganda, Kazakh SSR, Salamatin pursued his education and embarked on a career that spanned several fields and locations.
 Salamatin graduated from the Mining Department of Karaganda Polytechnic Institute in 1989.
-He obtained a degree in "Technology and Complex Mechanization of Underground Mining of Mineral Resources."
-Additionally, he completed retraining courses at the Moscow Mining Institute in 1991, earning a degree as an "Engineer Economist."
+He obtained a degree in "Technology and Complex Mechanization of Underground Mining of Mineral Resources", Additionally, he completed retraining courses at the Moscow Mining Institute in 1991, earning a degree as an "Engineer Economist".